stephaniegatt/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+object respresentation of html, can manipulate html: create elements, add content, etc

 2. What is an event?

+every user interaction with a site is an event. clicks, scrolling, moving mouse, keys

 3. What is an event listener?

+a function that takes 2 arguments, an event to listen for and the call back (fires when event is triggered)

 4. Why would we convert a NodeList into an Array?

+bc the nodeList is an html collection not a true array, in order to manipulate the list using forEach or map you have to convert it to a true array

 5. What is a component?

+reusable pieces of code, can be used to build elements

 ### Git Set up